MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-network-considerations.md

 - Use this option when an additional compute intent is required or when you want to fully separate the distinct types of traffic over different network adapters.

-- Use at least two network adapter ports for each intent to ensure HA.
+- Use at least two network adapter ports for each intent to ensure high availability.

-A visual summary of the options:
+The following diagram summarizes network intent options available to you for various deployments:

 :::image type="content" source="media/cloud-network-considerations/step-3-summary.png" alt-text="Diagram showing step 3 option summary for the network desicion framework." lightbox="media/cloud-network-considerations/step-3-summary.png":::